 Extensive Bio: For the Nerds out there:)

 Sam was born in Boulder, Colorado on December 23, 1995 as the oldest of 3 triplet boys.
 Wow, what a Christmas present for Mom!
 In his childhood Sam was very athletic without being directed or focused on any one single sport.
-In fact, he tried just about every sport ranging from fishing to baseball.
+In fact, he tried just about every sport ranging from fishing to baseball (Sam hated both of those).
 Sam spent much of his time up in the Rocky Mountains in the small town of Crested Butte.
 CB was where he developed his engine skiing 7-hour days with his mom or having to chase his Dad all over on the mountain bike.
 Sam and his brothers were also always constantly playing games outside and simply being kids.
 In high school after playing football for several years Sam finally realized his potential in endurance sports.
 At this point he got into track and cross country and shortly after his triathlon career started.
 His progression and career in triathlon is best looked at in three parts (1) his rise through the ranks as an amateur (2) his decision to turn professional including early racing as a professional and (3) the current state.

 Shortly after starting track and field in his junior year of high school Sam got the endurance bug.
 He loved the grind.
 His high school running highlights are not tremendously memorable but included a PR of 4:34 in the mile as well as some state hill climb championships on the road bike.
 The story becomes unique at high school graduation.
 Weeks before Sam's graduation he got the idea that it would be a great idea to do the inaugural Boulder Ironman as a rite of passage into the next phase of life.
 It was the start of May and the Ironman was August 5th.
 And, as anyone who knows Sam once he gets an idea in his head he likes to make it happen.
 The stubborn bastard!
 Thus, Sam began training himself for his first Ironman with only 12 weeks to prepare and had not yet been riding or swimming at all.
 Sam went all in for this training and frequently was up at four in the morning to get his training in as he worked a full-time job that summer.
 Sam competed in an Olympic distance race and a half Ironman leading into the race.
 He won his age group in both races and was 1st overall in the half Ironman.
 On Ironman race day, Sam showed up with one goal--to finish and prove he could do an Ironman.
 Oh Boy!
 He did more than just finish.
 He was the youngest competitor and won his age group by more than 50 minutes as well as finishing 12th overall counting the pros.
 Not only this but Sam raced for Doctors Without Borders and raised over 3000 dollars for the charity.
 It is hard to imagine a more explosive way to get into triathlon then this.